What is Debate Writing?

 "Before we dive into our debate on renewable energy, let's establish a clear definition.
 Renewable energy refers to energy sources that are naturally replenished, such as solar power, wind energy, hydroelectricity, and geothermal energy." |

-- Outline the key aspects: Identify and outline the key aspects or subtopics related to your main topic.
+- Outline the key arguments: Identify and outline the key arguments of your debate.
 This helps provide a comprehensive overview and gives structure to your arguments.

 For example: